 Common Snipe

-The common snipe, known as hrossagaukur, is a small, stocky wader that can be found in the lowland regions of the country.
+The Common Snipe, known as hrossagaukur, is a small, stocky wader that can be found in the lowland regions of the country.
 Most notably you will hear them on hiking tours, making what is described as a ‘drumming’ sound when in flight.
-Their sound is loud, however, the snipe can be very difficult to see, as their brown-coloured feathers blend seamlessly with the vegetation on the ground.
-Iceland's wetlands are a primary habitat for the common snipe, as they are plentiful with insects and worms for the birds to eat.
+Although the sound is loud, the snipe itself can be difficult to spot as its brown-coloured feathers blend seamlessly with the vegetation on the ground.
+Iceland's wetlands are a primary habitat for the common snipe, as they are filled with insects and worms for the birds to feast on.

 The Common Snipe in Iceland